sheronjay/supply-chain-management-sys/README.md

 # Supply Chain Management System

-This project is a web-based application for managing a supply chain, built with React and Vite.
+This project is a web-based application for managing a supply chain, built with React and Vite for the frontend and an Express back end.
 It uses a MySQL database running in a Docker container.

 ## Prerequisites